-The bachelor degree programs in engineering available at CWRU and WUSTL include aerospace, biomedical, chemical, civil, computer science; electrical, environmental, materials science, mechanical, polymer, and systems engineering.
+The bachelor degree programs in engineering available at one or more of the cooperating universities include aerospace, biomedical, chemical, civil, computer science, electrical, environmental science, materials science, mechanical, polymer, and systems engineering.

-Depending on their area of interest, students who are considering this program should consult with the chairpersons of the departments of Biology, Chemistry, Mathematical Sciences, or Physics before arranging their schedules.
+Students who are considering this program should consult with the pre-engineering advisor and the chairpersons of the departments of Biology, Chemistry, Mathematics and Computational Sciences, or Physics before arranging their schedules.

 Pre-Professional Advising and Dual-Degree Programs at The College of Wooster